FelipePaulino/WebMotors/README.md

-# WebMotors - Busca de Carros
+# WebMotors - Search Vehicles

 ##Getting Started
 The project runs on Node, React (with Next.js) and Sass.